feelinfine/tracer/README.md

 # tracer

+WARNING!
+THIS IMPLEMENTATION IS VERY SLOW!
+DON'T USE IT IN SERIOUS PROJECTS!

 A C++ implementation of "A Fast Voxel Traversal Algorithm for Ray Tracing" (John Amanatides, Andrew Woo).

 Works with any ray direction.
 Modified for selection by frame or convex polygon on a grid.